Respect Network Events.

 Training course overview

 This course will increase participants’ working knowledge of male victims of domestic abuse.
 It explores how the experiences of male and female victims differ.
 It provides information about the nature, scale and incidence of intimate partner violence against men.
 Participants will practice skills to identify the support needs male victims and respond appropriately.
-A hard copy of the Respect Toolkit for Work with Male Victims of Domestic Violence is included.
+Following training, participants will have online access to the Respect Toolkit for Work with Male Victims of Domestic Violence.

 What will I learn?